mattcxj02/pixelsafe-ai/README.md

 **Assets Used:**

-*   The project uses a set of sample images located in the `data/pictures` directory.
+*   The project uses a set of sample images located in the `data/pictures` and `test-images` directory.
 These images are used to demonstrate the functionality of the application.

 **Libraries Used:**